cmohge1/lrbs-digital-scholarly-editing/day_2_plan.md

 ## Synopsis

-Today will feature an introduction to XML, documentary editing, an introduction to the Text Encoding Initiative (TEI), and a demonstration of documentary editing with Senate House Library manuscripts.
+Today will feature an introduction to XML, documentary editing, and the the Text Encoding Initiative (TEI).
+There will also be a demonstration of documentary editing with Senate House Library manuscripts.

 ## Aims